gobengo/exitnode/README.md

 This should SSH to the exit node, configure it, reboot, and wait for the reboot to complete.

 ## Docker

+If you don't have a Linux host around, but have access to docker (e.g. a Mac), you can run an exitnode as a docker container.

 ```
 exit_node_ip=165.227.241.194